-A short summary of key feedback regarding the applications will be provided to all applicants.
-This feedback will be based on the comments of technical assessors and the Industry and CCUS programme board.
+A short summary of key feedback will be provided to all applicants.
+This feedback will be based on the comments of technical assessors.
 No additional feedback will be provided and there will be no further discussion on the application.

 The feedback from the assessors is intended to be constructive.
 Comments are not a checklist of points which must be answered or argued in a resubmitted application as the assessors/requirements may be different and it is your decision as to whether you act on the suggestions made.